somni1oquist/DownUnderUs/README.md

 0. Make sure the directory in terminal is correct: in `flask` folder.
 1. Generate virtual environment for app: `python3 -m venv .venv`.
 2. Activate virtual environment: `. .venv/bin/activate`.
-3. Install all packages: `pip install -r requirememts.txt`.
+3. Install all required packages: `pip install -r requirements.txt`.
 4. Create databse if first time: `flask db init`.
-This should create the database file.
+This should create a database file.
 5. Check if all migrations are there and execuete: `flask db upgrade`.
 It will apply all migrations to the database file.
 6. Launch the app: `flask run`.